Moringa Oleifera: the "miracle tree"

 Moringa oil benefits

 - Moringa oil is very penetrating (contains 72% oleic acid, a known penetration enhancer) and drives nutrients deep into the skin because of it's similarity to sebum oil.
-This makes it recognizable by our bodies.
+This makes it recognizable by our body.

 - Extremely high in antioxidants such as gamma tocopherol.